 - All safeguarding concerns, discussions and decisions (and justifications for those decisions) will be recorded in writing.
 If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL. - Staff will record any welfare concern that they have about a child on the My Concern system, using the body map if injuries have been observed, and submit them without delay to the DSL.
-If there is an immediate concern, the member of staff should consult with the DSL before completing a My Concern referral as reporting urgent concerns takes priority. - Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated by a member of staff.
+If there is an immediate concern, the member of staff should consult with the DSL before completing a My Concern referral as reporting urgent concerns takes priority.

+- Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated by a member of staff.
 Child Protection records will record facts and not personal opinions.
 A body map will be completed if visible injuries to a child have been observed. - If members of staff are in any doubt about recording requirements they will discuss their concerns with the DSL. - Child Protection records will include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved, and details regarding any actions taken, decisions reached and the outcome. - Child Protection records are kept for individual children and are maintained separately from all other records relating to the child in the school.
 Records are kept confidentially in accordance with data protection legislation and are retained centrally and securely by the DSL.
 Safeguarding records are shared with staff on a 'need to know' basis only. - All Child Protection records will be transferred in accordance with data protection legislation to the child's subsequent school / setting, under confidential and separate cover as soon as possible.
-These will be given to the new DSL and a receipt of delivery will be obtained. - In addition to the Child Protection file, the DSL will also consider if it would be appropriate with the DSL at the new school or college in advance of the child leaving, for example, information that would allow the new school or college to continue to provide support. - Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school. - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
-Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL.
-Safeguarding records are shared with staff on a 'need to know' basis only. - Where Valley Park School receives Child Protection files, the DSL will ensure key staff such as the Special Educational Needs Co-Ordinators (SENCOs) will be made aware of relevant information required. - Safeguarding records which contain information about allegations of sexual abuse will be retained for the Independent Inquiry into Child Sexual Abuse (IICSA) for the term of that inquiry.

-- My Concern records are kept securely on the central database which can only be accessed by the DSL and members of the Safeguarding Team. - The Executive Headteacher/Headteacher will be kept informed of any significant issues by the DSL.
+These will be given to the new DSL and a receipt of delivery will be obtained. - In addition to the Child Protection file, the DSL will also consider if it would be appropriate with the DSL at the new school or college in advance of the child leaving, for example, information that would allow the new school or college to continue to provide support. - Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school. - Where The Lenham School receives Child Protection files, the DSL will ensure key staff such as the Special Educational Needs Co-Ordinators (SENCOs/named person with oversight for SEN) will be made aware of relevant information required. - Safeguarding records which contain information about allegations of sexual abuse will be retained for the Independent Inquiry into Child Sexual Abuse (IICSA) for the term of that inquiry. - My Concern records are kept securely on the central database which can only be accessed by the DSL and members of the Safeguarding Team. - The Headteacher will be kept informed of any significant issues by the DSL.